markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 Here are the steps involved:

 1. Create a Lambda function to identify bird species
-2. Configure your S3 bucket to trigger your Lambda function
-3. Test by adding an image to S3
+2. Test by adding an image to S3
-4. Extend the function to publish to SNS

-## Create a Lambda function to identify bird species
+## Step 1 - Create a Lambda function to identify bird species

 ### Create or select an IAM role for your Lambda function